axel7083/CGRAPH/README.md

 * Launch the program CGRAPH.

-* Choose with the keyboard the precesion you want, enjoy.
+* Choose with the keyboard the precision you want, enjoy.